 Turning Leaf Centers Otis, LLC ("TLCO") understands the special care that must be taken in maintaining financial records in the Massachusetts cannabis industry.
 The Chief Administrative Officer ("CAO") and Chief Financial Officer ("CFO") will cooperate to maintain TLCO's financial records.
 The CAO will manage access to physical and electronic financial materials and will maintain access logs for controlled documents.
-The CAO and CFO will jointly maintain electronic accounting records of assets and liabilities, monetary transactions, and any journals, ledgers, or supporting documents, such as agreements, checks, invoices, and vouchers.
-Authorized Staff will scan contracts, purchase agreements, leases, and similar financial documents originating outside of the enterprise into the electronic system.
+The CAO and CFO will jointly maintain electronic accounting records of assets and liabilities, monetary transactions, and any journals, ledgers, or supporting documents, such as agreements, checks, invoices, and vouchers, Authorized Staff will scan contracts, purchase agreements, leases, and similar financial documents originating outside of the enterprise into the electronic system.
 TLCO will keep original documents and paper copies of key documents, including but not limited to taxes, contracts, and insurance records, in secure filing cabinets at the site.
 The CAO may transmit financial documents to entities outside of the facilities to make payments, prepare taxes, conduct banking transactions, secure merchant services, obtain insurance, and for other reasons necessary to conduct ordinary business.
+The establishment shall maintain all financial records for a minimum of three years, or as otherwise required by 830 CMR 62C.25.1 and Massachusetts Department of revenue directive 16-1

 The CAO will also consult inventory and other operational records to construct projections of the estimated product demand and the best procedures for ensuring availability of product to meet projected demand.
 The CAO will also use dispensing market data to construct pricing structures.
 TLCO will establish and maintain records of the standards and procedures by which it determines pricing structures, the actual product pricing and changes or alterations to product prices.
 The CFO and CAO will also maintain records related to TLCO's licenses, including bylaws of the company and its affiliates or sub-contractors, lists of creditors, and a list of any entities or individuals with ownership in TLCO.
 TLCO will retain these records for the life of the business.
 Finally, the CAO will maintain sales records for each purchase, as well as the quantity, strength, form, and cost of the product.
+Separate point of sale and accounting practices shall be maintained for the sale of marijuana, and the sale of non-marijuana products.